Review of the Subea/Tribord Easybreath Full-Face Snorkeling Mask

-All kidding about color aside, most important, you can breathe naturally.
+All kidding about color aside, most important, you can breathe naturally with this piece of snorkel gear.
 What stops many people from making snorkeling their hobby is that they can’t breathe naturally through their nose.
 Even worse, if you rent a traditional mask and snorkel, you end up putting the snorkel mouthpiece into your mouth where you don’t even know how used it before.
 While it is (or should be) cleaned and disinfected, it’s still not a pleasant thought for many.

 Not having a mouthpiece results in a lot less stress for your jaws.
 You don’t have, and your jaws won’t experience any fatigue.

 This way you can snorkel for longer periods of time without getting tired from the continuous clamping down on the mouthpiece.

 Fog Free Viewing

 You won’t have to perform that exercise with the Easybreath full face mask as it is pretty much impossible to get it to fog up.
 The airflow along the lens prevents any condensation, and you’ll have a clear view.

 The air-flow design is such that any fogging that could occur from exhaling is kept in the bottom part of the snorkeling mask.
 There’s no visibility through that area so any fogging that happens in that part of the full-face mask will not impact your visibility at all!

 Visibility all around

 And for all that think that such a large full-face mask must be prone to breaking: it’s not.
 The lens is made from shatterproof polycarbonate that is tough, and you’d have a hard time finding a way to break it.

 Dry Snorkel or not?

 The snorkel is a dry-top snorkel.
 That means that even if you get the tip of the snorkel underwater, there’s no water coming through the snorkel tube into the mask or your mouth.
 A dry-top snorkel is not exclusive to a full-face mask.
 You can get a traditional snorkel tube for your snorkeling mask that is a dry-top snorkel.